PrunaAI/ComfyUI_pruna/README.md

 # Pruna AI ComfyUI Integration

 A custom node for ComfyUI that accelerates Stable Diffusion inference using [Pruna](https://docs.pruna.ai/en/latest/index.html).
+In its current form, the node applies only x-fast compilation.

 ## Installation